vladikcomper/md-modules/modules/errorhandler/docs/installation/Sonic_1_Hivebrain_2005.md

 >
 > Why cannot we just have both definitions and code in one file?
 It's because we need Error Handler's code at the very end of the ROM, but debugger macros should be available from the beginning.
 In C/C++ terms, one is a header, and the other is an actual object file that is linked (included) the last.
 While it's technically possible to include Error Handler anywhere after the ROM header (e.g. in the middle), it's absolutely required that the debug symbol table is included after it, which is only possible at the end of ROM.

-At the very bottom of `sonic1.asm`, just before "EndOfRom:", add the following snippet:
+At the very bottom of `sonic1.asm`, just before `EndOfRom:`, add the following snippet:

 ```m68k
 ; ==============================================================